UMAprotocol/UMIPs/UMIPs/umip-181.md

   // The full description of the question, optionally using markdown.
   description: string;
   // Optionally specify labels and values for each option a user can select.
-  // If not specified the default is ["no", "yes"], which corresponds to prices [0,1] in wei. options?:[label:string,value:string][];
+  // If not specified the default is ["no", "yes"], which corresponds to prices ['0','1'] in wei.
+  // numbers must be convertible to a signed int256, and specified as integers in base 10. options?:[label:string,value:string][];
 }
 ```